azimka/gof-patterns/README.md

 # gof-patterns

-Native realization, examples of most popular and used Gof-patterns for Java
+Primitive realization, examples of most popular and used Gof-patterns for Java